cloudfoundry/migrate_mysql_to_credhub/README.md

 # migrate_mysql_to_credhub

-An (arvhived) Go tool to migrate broker data from MySQL to CredHub
+An (archived) Go tool to migrate broker data from MySQL to CredHub

 This was used in the past for some kind of migration, but it's no longer in use, and no longer maintained.